Millions More Virus Rapid Tests but are Results Reported?

 “So it may be a false conclusion,” he said.

 One of the challenges to an accurate count: States have wildly different approaches.
 Some states lump all types of tests together in one report, some don't tabulate the quick antigen tests at all and others don't publicize their system.
 Because antigen tests are more prone to false negatives and sometimes require retesting, most health experts say they should be recorded and analyzed separately.
-Currently only 10 states do that and post the results online, according to the COVID Tracking Project.
+But currently the vast majority of states do not do that and post the results online.

 The federal government is allocating the tests to states based on their population, rather than helping them develop a strategy based on the size and severity of their outbreaks.